 The details of major subsidiaries and joint ventures are provided in Note 33A and 33B to Consolidated Financial Statements.
-During the year subsidiaries Chennai Petroleum Corporation Limited, reported a profit of ₹ 1,352.03 crore and total Comprehensive Income of ₹ 1,375.53 crore, and Lanka IOC PLC, reported a profit of Sri Lankan ₹ 481.85 crore and a total Comprehensive Income of Sri Lankan ₹ 481.49 crore, which translated to a loss of ₹ (104.86) crore with a total Comprehensive Income of ₹ (169.19) crore, after adjustments, as per IndAS.
-Under Joint Ventures, Indian Oiltanking Limited reported a profit of ₹ 115.83 crore and a total Comprehensive Income of ₹ 115.75 crore and a total Comprehensive Income of ₹ 1189.77 crore and a total Comprehensive Income of ₹ 189.81 crore.
+During the year subsidiaries Chennai Petroleum

+Corporation Limited, reported a profit of ₹ 1,352.03 crore and total Comprehensive Income of ₹ 1,375.53 crore, and Lanka IOC PLC, reported a profit of Sri Lankan ₹ 481.85 crore and a total Comprehensive Income of Sri Lankan ₹ 481.49 crore, which translated to a loss of ₹ (104.86) crore with a total Comprehensive Income of ₹ (169.19) crore, after adjustments, as per IndAS.
+Under Joint Ventures, Indian Oiltanking Limited reported a profit of ₹ 115.83 crore and a total Comprehensive Income of ₹ 115.75 crore and IndianOil Petronas Private Limited reported a profit of ₹ 189.77 crore and a total Comprehensive Income of ₹ 189.81 crore.